SigmaHQ/sigma-specification/wip/Sigma_2_0_0.md

 # Yaml File

 The rule files are written in [yaml format](https://yaml.org/spec/1.2.2/)
-To keep the rule interoperable it use :
+To keep the rules interoperable use:
 - UTF-8
-- LF for the line return (windows natif editor use CR-LF)
+- LF for the line return (the Windows native editor uses CR-LF)
 - Indentation of 4 spaces
-- key are lowercase
+- Lowercase keys (e.g. title, id, etc.)
-- the simple quote `'` is used for strings, numeric values don't use quotes
+- Single quotes `'` for strings and numeric values don't use any quotes (if the string contains a single quote, double quotes may be used instead)

 Simple Sigma example
 ```yaml